 What is Engine Spark?

-The hart of a combustible engine is gas for fuel and spark to ignite it.
+The heart of a combustible engine is gas for fuel and a spark to ignite it.

 A spark plug tool also reduces the risk of a shock from the coil high voltage.

-With that said I have tested for spark many times with no spark plug testing tool but they are low-cost items that makes the job much easier.
+With that said, I have tested for spark many times with no spark plug testing tool, but they are low-cost items that make the job much easier.